Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 The smallness is a big advantage for us: it means a smaller project that is more likely to be completed.
 A big risk on larger projects is that they get abandoned or severely delayed mid-project.
 Land could get cleared and massive holes could be dug, and then just left as muddy holes in the ground.

-The County had mentioned that it is no longer interested in this section (for unknown reasons).
-However, it was considered useful in the original plan.
-We could certainly propose it again and renew their interest.
+The County had mentioned that it is no longer interested in this section, even though it was considered useful in the original plan.
+The reasons are unknown.
+We could propose it again and renew their interest.

 Calculations related to excavation for this case are at Alternate Plan Northwest 1 Results Tables .